manijs82/HyperCasual-Engine/README.md

 # HyperCasual-Engine
- tool to make hyper casual games easily in unity.
+ set of tools in unity to make small games or prototypes fast and easiy without the need to code.

 ## Contents
 - Player buider : Many basic types of movement and some advanced ones are included.
 Player visualization is configarable in a few clicks.
 Many abilitys such as inventory and etc.